16. Debugging

 SyntaxError: invalid syntax

-• Other times the error messages are quite cryptic
+• Other times the error messages are less clear

-• Fortunately, you can often copy/paste the error into Google and find an explanation
+• Often, you can search for the error message and find an explanation

-• Common error messages that you will come across (if you have not already) are
+• Common error messages you will come across are

 • Syntax errors